noah710/StockStack/README.md

 # StockStack

+*UPDATE: This project no longer works, as it relies on the [Yahoo!
+Finance](https://finance.yahoo.com) Historical Data API, which was decomissioned in July 2021*

 This was created as a final project for my Web Applications Programming class (CS1520.)
 I led my team in creating a stock portfolio website that allows users to lookup stocks and create and track their own portfolio.
 This was implemented with a Flask backend, GCP datastore database, and HTML/CSS/JS.

 ## Demos